-They work for companies such as Rolls-Royce, Jaguar Land Rover and Thales and graduates can expect an above-average starting salary of £26,800 (DLHE 2014-15).
+They work for companies such as Rolls-Royce, Jaguar Land Rover and Thales.
+Our undergraduates can expect an above-average starting salary of £27,900 (DLHE 2017).

 We have links with major organisations such as Rolls-Royce, BAE Systems and the European Space Agency.
 This means our courses are relevant and our graduates develop the skills employers look for.

 Our courses cover all the engineering disciplines needed by systems engineers: electrical, electronic, mechanical, computer hardware/software, and control components.

 We keep you up to date

 We regularly introduce new modules in response to current developments in research, and demands in the careers market.